John Martinkus: Career

 He reported extensively from Papua and Aceh in Indonesia, two provinces which have also had long-running wars for independence.

-He also reported from Afghanistan and Iraq.
+Later, he reported for SBS Dateline from the Middle East and Iraq.
 In October 2004, he was kidnapped outside his hotel in Baghdad by Sunni insurgents who released him 24 hours later after using Google to verify his status as a journalist.

 In 2011, Martinkus was commissioned to travel to Afghanistan as the Official Australian War Cinematographer for the Australian War Memorial.